videlais/learning-react/chapter3/index.md

 ### `async` and `await`

 Promises allow for *asynchronous* functions.
 However, they can also create problems when code is waiting for a promise to either fulfill or reject before continuing.
-To prevent a problem of more callback functions call others that call others, ES6 also added two new keywords that work specifically with promises: `async` and `await`.
+To prevent a problem of more callback functions calling others that call others, ES6 also added two new keywords that work specifically with promises: `async` and `await`.

 The `await` keyword, as its name might imply, "waits" for a promise to finish.
 It also simply takes whatever would have been given to the *then()* functions, whatever is passed to the internal *resolve()* or *reject()* functions, and returns it.